-In the case of agency or contract workers, the School shall obtain written confirmation from the agency or company that it has carried out the appropriate checks.
-The School conducts identity checks on agency and contract workers on arrival in school and, in the case of agency workers which includes supply staff, the School must be provided with a copy of the DBS check for such staff.
+In the case of agency or contract workers, the School will set out the safeguarding requirements in the contract between the organisation and the School.
+The School will obtain written confirmation from the agency or company that it has carried out the same checks as the School would otherwise perform on any individual working at the school.
+The School conducts identity checks on agency and contract workers on arrival in School and, in the case of agency workers which includes supply staff, the School must be provided with a copy of the appropriate level of DBS check for such staff.

-The School will check with the relevant supply agency that the required checks have been carried out (identity, enhanced disclosure - renewed every 3 years, right to work in the UK, barred list/list 99, prohibition, qualifications, overseas checks plus in line with KCSIE, two references, declaration of medical fitness, and check of previous employment history).
-The Single Central Register shows these checks have been made and the School carries out its own identity check and has a copy of the disclosure.
+The School will check with the relevant supply agency that the required checks have been carried out (identity, enhanced disclosure - renewed every 3 years, right to work in the UK, barred list, prohibition, qualifications, overseas checks, two references, declaration of medical fitness, check of previous employment history, plus any other checks set out in KCSIE as 'pre-employment' checks).
+The Single Central Register shows these checks have been made and the School carries out its own identity check and has a copy of the disclosure (whether or not it discloses any information).